-16. Waste Management Unit Operations, Maintenance, and Contingency Plan: The Discharger shall submit a plan for the procedures for routine inspections, and implementation of contingency measures if problems with the containment structures are found within the site's WMUs.
+16. Waste Management Unit Operations, Maintenance, and Contingency Plan: The Discharger shall submit a plan for the procedures for routine inspections and for implementation of contingency measures if problems with the containment structures are found within the site's WMUs during post-closure.

-COMPLIANCE DATE: March 1, 2018
+COMPLIANCE DATE: August 1, 2018

 - 17. Availability: A copy of these WDRs shall be maintained by the Discharger and shall be made available by the Discharger to all employees or contractors performing work (maintenance, monitoring, repair, construction, etc.) at the WMUs. - 18.
 Revision: This Order is subject to Regional Water Board review and updating, as necessary, to comply with changing State or federal laws, regulations, policies, or guidelines; changes in the Basin Plan; or changes in discharge characteristics.
 The Board will review this Order periodically and may revise its requirements when necessary. - 19.
 Submittal Revisions: Where the Discharger becomes aware that it failed to submit any relevant facts in a Report of Waste Discharge or submitted incorrect information in a Report of Waste Discharge or in any report to the Board, it shall promptly submit such facts or information. - 20.
 Vested Rights: This Order does not convey any property rights of any sort or any exclusive privileges.
-The requirements prescribed herein do not authorize the commission of any act causing injury to persons or property, do not protect the Discharger from liability under federal, State or local laws, nor do they create a vested right for the Discharger to continue the waste discharge. - 21.
+The requirements prescribed herein do not authorize the commission of any act causing injury to persons or property, do not protect the Discharger from liability under federal, State, or local laws, nor do they create a vested right for the Discharger to continue the waste discharge. - 21.
 Operation and Maintenance: The Discharger shall, at all times, properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) that are installed or used by the Discharger to achieve compliance with conditions of this Order.
 Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls including appropriate quality assurance procedures.
 This provision requires the operation of backup or auxiliary facilities or similar systems only when necessary to achieve compliance with the conditions of this Order. - 22.
 Reporting of Hazardous Substance Release: If any hazardous substance is discharged in or on any waters of the State, or discharged or deposited where it probably will be discharged in or on any waters of the State, the Discharger shall: - a.
-Report such discharge immediately, and in accordance with CWC section 13271, to the following:
+Report such discharge immediately, and in accordance with CWC section 13271, to the following: - i.
+The Regional Water Board by calling (510) 622-2369 during regular office hours (Monday through Friday, 8 a.m.
+5 p.m.); and - ii.
+The California Office of Emergency Services (OES) at (800) 852-7550. - b.
+A written report shall be filed with the Regional Water Board within five working days.
+The report shall describe: